iorchard/burrito_docs/source/install/install_powerflex_single_pfmp_node.rst

 The eth0 is the physical interface attached to the br_mgmt bridge.
 The eth1 is the physical interface attached to the br_storage bridge.

-2. You should put the following files in clex@pfx-pfmp:~/images/ directory.
+2. You should put the following files in the PFMP node (clex@pfx-pfmp:~/images/) directory.

 * pfmp.tgz

-    - PFMP installation tarball package (Contact your Dell representative to get this file.)
+    - PFMP installation tarball (Contact your Dell representative to get this file.)
     - File size: 25 GiB
     - When you get this file from Dell, the filename will be something like